 Signs of infection after a dog bite

-Watch out for this signs if you have been bitten by a dog.
+Watch out for these signs if you have been bitten by a dog.
 “Even if you have already received medical attention immediately after a dog bite, go through another medical checkup if you notice or experience any of the following days or weeks after the dog attack,” says our Santa Clarita dog bite attorney.

 - Inflammation.
 One of the most tell-tale signs that you have been infected is inflammation around the bite area.
 Normally, inflammation sets in within 24 hours after the attack.

 - Skin warm to the touch.
 If the wound area becomes warm to the touch, you may want to seek medical attention and get it checked.

 - Redness.
 Skin redness around the wound area could also be a sign of infection after a dog bite.